 This truck originally had a distributor with points.
-This has already been changed over by a previous owner to a GM HEI distributor.
+This was already been changed over by a previous owner to a GM HEI distributor.
 I will continue to use an HEI ignition.
 The new engine will likely have a billet hydraulic roller cam, and the distributor will need a drive gear with a melonized coating.

 I'm using the original ram horn cast iron exhaust manifolds with a 2" collector, coated with paint with ceramic in it.
 The exhaust is mandrel bent 2 1/4" diameter dual exhaust pipes.
-These manifolds use grade 8 3/8"-16 x 2.25" long bolts on the outside positions, and 2.75" long bolts in the middle, along with grade 8 washers.
+These manifolds use 3/8"-16 x 2.25" long bolts on the outside positions, and 2.75" long bolts in the middle.

 The new engine will likely not have a location for a mechanical fuel pump, so I will use an electric one.

 Because the current engine does not have hardened valve seats for unleaded gas and has ring problems with the #3 cylinder, I plan to change it.
 I want a 1st generation Chevy V8 with a hydraulic roller cam, for lower wear on the cam.

 My choice for a replacement engine is a 4 bolt main 350 ci SP350/357 "base" engine from Chevy Performance.
 This has Vortec iron heads with a 1 piece rear oil seal, a roller cam and a 9.1:1 compression ratio that runs on 87 octane gas.
 This has a forged 4340 steel crankshaft, powdered metal connecting rods and hypereutectic aluminum pistons.
 The valves are 1.94" and 1.5" diameter, and the valves have .431" intake and .451" exhaust lift.
 The roller cam has a 196 degree intake and 207 degree exhaust duration at 0.050".
 This puts out 314 hp and 427 lb-ft, through a Ramhorn exhaust manifold with good torque available at low RPMs.
 This has pressed-in rocker studs and stamped steel rockers.
 This comes with an oil dipstick and tube.
 Cost is about $3300, with a 2 year warranty.